LudovicoGranata/VLSI/README.md

 This repository contains a project realized as part of the *Combinatorial Decision Making and Optimization course* exam of the [Master's degree in Artificial Intelligence, University of Bologna](https://corsi.unibo.it/2cycle/artificial-intelligence).

-This repository contains a project realized as part of the _Combinatorial Decision Making and Optimization course_ exam of the [Master's degree in Artificial Intelligence, University of Bologna](https://corsi.unibo.it/2cycle/artificial-intelligence).

 _VLSI_ (Very Large Scale Integration) refers to the trend of integrating circuits into silicon chips.
 A typical example is the smartphone.
 The modern trend of shrinking transistor sizes, allowing engineers to fit more and